Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Why is water birth not available in more hospitals?

-That is an excellent question!
-Recently the National Institute for Health and Clinical Excellence (NICE) in the United Kingdom issued guidelines that giving birth in water is the most effective non-pharmaceutical form of pain relief for childbirth which has no negative side effects and should be offered to all women giving birth.
+The National Institute for Health and Clinical Excellence (NICE) in the United Kingdom issued guidelines that giving birth in water is the most effective non-pharmaceutical form of pain relief for childbirth which has no negative side effects and should be offered to all women giving birth.

 Another reason for lack of access to waterbirth is that in modern maternity care, doctors and obstetricians receive no training in the use of water for birth.
-Although slow in coming more hospitals are seeing the benefits of waterbirth and recognize the benefits of allowing women to make their own choices for birthing.
+Although slow in coming, more hospitals are seeing the benefits of waterbirth and recognizing the benefits of allowing women to make their own choices for birthing.
 Also, the increase in the number of birthing centers, which usually offer greater access to birth pools, is allowing more women the benefit of water for birth.

 Top of Page